larispeight/cozy-calculator/README.md

 ## ✨ Features

 - Basic math functions: add, subtract, multiply, divide
-- Rounded and glassmorfism design with pastel colors
+- Pastel color palette with glassmorphism & rounded edges
-- Responsive layout for desktop and mobile
+- Fully responsive for desktop & mobile
 - Keyboard support for typing numbers and operators
+- Sound feedback when pressing buttons
+- Accessibility (labels, ARIA, focus states)
+- “Log” tab to view recent calculations
+- Character limit in display to prevent overflow
+- Toggle for a softer dark theme
+- Zoom In/Out controls for better visibility

 ---

 ## 🌼 Why I Made This

 I’m currently *trying to* deep-diving into JavaScript fundamentals and DOM manipulation, focusing on understanding how things work instead of rushing through.
-This calculator helped me connect logic with layout, and gave me a fun space to practice code structure and event listeners.
+Building this calculator made me connect logic with layout, refine my code structure, and gain more confidence working with Javascript.
+For the first time I also looked into user experience by adding accessibility features, sound feedback, display limits, night mode, and zoom functionality.

-I’m also exploring how to bring my personality into technical projects.
+Beyond the HTML/CSS/JS, I'm also exploring how to bring my personality into technical projects.

----

-### 📚 To-do list

-- Understand more accessibility
-- Adding sound feedback
-- "Recently" tab

 ---